TheOSDevLab/Crafting-an-OS-Notes-and-Insights/notes/03_bootloader_development/03_stack.md

    If you know your code will push many items, you might leave a few unused bytes just below your specified stack bottom, or detect when SP goes too low (this can be via software, not automatic in real mode).
 6. **Document & maintain segment\:offset assumptions**
    If you assume specific values for SS, segments, etc., make sure that all parts of your code honor that.
 Changing DS, ES, etc., may affect addressing of data on stack.

 ---

+## Common Real Mode Stack Locations
+### BIOS Default Stack (near 0x400)

+* **Why**: By default, the BIOS initializes the stack pointer within the memory area immediately above the BIOS Data Area, typically around 0x400.
+This allows early boot processes to function without requiring explicit stack configuration by the bootloader.
+* **Risk**: The stack is located adjacent to critical system structures such as the Interrupt Vector Table (0x0000-0x03FF) and the BIOS Data Area.
+As a result, stack growth in this region may corrupt these structures, leading to instability or system crashes.

+### 0x7C00 Region

+* **Why**: This location coincides with the memory address at which the BIOS loads the boot sector.
+Some developers initialize the stack pointer near this region for simplicity.
+* **Risk**: The stack may overwrite BIOS data structures or reserved memory areas if its growth is not carefully controlled.
+Nevertheless, this approach is generally considered safer than relying on the default BIOS stack location.

+### 0x7000 Region

+* **Why**: This region is situated safely above the Interrupt Vector Table (0x0000-0x03FF) and the BIOS Data Area, while remaining below the bootloader code at 0x7C00.
+It provides a practical balance between safety and available memory.
+* **Risk**: If the stack grows excessively, it may still extend into the bootloader code or reserved BIOS regions.
+This can be considered less safe than 0x7C00 because it has a shorter distance before colliding with critical BIOS data structures.

+### Top of Conventional Memory (0x9FC00-0xA0000)

+* **Why**: Initializing the stack near the upper boundary of conventional memory, just below the Extended BIOS Data Area (EBDA), maximizes available lower memory for the bootloader and associated data structures.
+* **Risk**: This placement assumes a predictable EBDA location.
+On systems with different BIOS configurations, overlap with the EBDA or other reserved areas is possible.

+---